Leh district

 Leh district is a district in Indian-administered Ladakh in the disputed Kashmir-region.
 Ladakh is an Indian-administered union territory.
-With an area of 45,110 km^{2}, it is the second largest district in the country, second only to Kutch.
+With an area of 45,110 km^{2}.
 It is bounded on the north by Gilgit-Baltistan's Kharmang and Ghanche districts and Xinjiang's Kashgar Prefecture and Hotan Prefecture, to which it connects via the historic Karakoram Pass.
 Aksai Chin and Tibet are to the east, Kargil district to the west, and Lahul and Spiti to the south.
 The district headquarters is in Leh.
 It lies between 32 and 36 degree north latitude and 75 to 80 degree east longitude.

-All of Ladakh was under the administration of Leh until 1 July 1979, when the Kargil and Leh administrative districts were created.
-Religion has been a source of grievance between Buddhists and Muslims since the late 20th century and contributed to this division.
+History

+Leh has historically served as the administrative centre of Ladakh.
+Until 1 July 1979, the entire Ladakh region was administered from Leh.
+On that date, Ladakh was divided into two administrative districts—Leh and Kargil—with Leh continuing to serve as the administrative headquarters of Leh district.
+Religious differences between Buddhist and Muslim communities had become a source of grievance by the late 20th century and were among the factors associated with the division of Ladakh into the two districts.

-In 2017, the district was declared a tobacco-free zone.
-The Directorate of Health Services Kashmir, under the National Tobacco Control Programme, began working towards the designation early in 2017 and the status was declared in August.
-Rehana Kousar (in-charge, NTCP, Kashmir) said that work was done with civil society, religious and women's groups and that a "major success was achieved by the involvement of women in the anti-tobacco campaign."
+In 2017, Leh district was declared a tobacco-free zone.
+The Directorate of Health Services Kashmir, through the National Tobacco Control Programme (NTCP), began working toward this designation earlier that year, and Leh was officially declared tobacco-free in August 2017.
+Rehana Kousar, then in charge of NTCP Kashmir, stated that the initiative involved civil society organisations, religious groups, and women's groups.
+She particularly highlighted the participation of women in the anti-tobacco campaign as a "major success."

-In August 2019, the Parliament of India passed the act that contained provisions to make Leh a district of the new union territory of Ladakh, which was formed 31 October 2019.
+A major administrative change took place in 2019.
+In August, the Parliament of India passed the Jammu and Kashmir Reorganisation Bill, 2019, which provided for the creation of the Union Territory of Ladakh.
+The new Union Territory came into existence on 31 October 2019, and Leh became its administrative capital as well as one of its two original districts, alongside Kargil.

+Following the Jammu and Kashmir Reorganisation (Removal of Difficulties) Second Order, 2019, the territory claimed as part of Leh district de jure included Gilgit, Gilgit Wazarat, Chilas, and the Tribal Territory, areas that are currently administered by Pakistan.
+The order also defined the territory of Leh and Ladakh, excluding the then-existing territory of Kargil district.

+The administrative structure of Ladakh changed again in 2026.
+On 27 April 2026, five new districts were formally notified, bringing the total number of districts in the Union Territory to seven.
+As part of this reorganisation, the boundaries and administrative structure of Leh district were altered.
+The new districts include the Buddhist-majority districts of Sham, Changthang, Nubra, Leh, and Zanskar, alongside the Muslim-majority districts of Kargil and Drass.
+Leh district itself contains 44 revenue villages according to the district administration.

 Administration

-Leh district has seven sub-divisions and eight tehsils.

-The sub-divisions are: Nubra, Durbuk (Durbok), Khalatse (Khaltsi/Khalsi), Leh, Kharoo, Likir, Nyoma.
+The only sub-division is Kharu.

-The tehsils are: Sumoor, Diskit, Durbuk, Khalatse, Saspol, Leh, Kharoo, and Nyoma.
+The tehsils are Leh, Basgo, Chushot, Gia and Kharu.

-As a result of The Jammu and Kashmir Reorganisation (Removal of Difficulties) Second Order, 2019, Leh district claimed de jure jurisdiction over the following areas of Pakistani-administered Kashmir: Gilgit, Gilgit Wazarat, Chilas, and Tribal territory.

 The Ladakh Autonomous Hill Development Council, Leh (LAHDC Leh) is the Autonomous District Council that administers the Leh district.